What Are the Questions Asked in the Grave in Islam?

 What are the three questions asked in the grave in Islam?

-Does the Quran directly mention the questions asked in the grave?
+Who asks the questions in the grave?

 0 Community answers